jfrickmann/SoarJETI/README.md

 - Download the [Zip file](https://github.com/jfrickmann/SoarJETI/archive/refs/heads/main.zip) to your computer and extract it.
 - Connect the transmitter to your computer, and copy everyting in the **Apps** folder over to the **Apps** folder on your transmitter's SD-card.
 - Navigate to **Applications**, **User Applications** on your radio's menus, and add the app(s) to the currently loaded model.
 They will be added to the transmitter menus as described below for each app.
-You will notice that there are three files for each app.
-The biggest size file is the compiled Lua file, and this is what I normally load, because it starts up faster and in fact saves some memory over the uncompiled file.
-The file that has "$" appended to the name is a smaller file where debug info has been stripped off.
-It is for older radios with smaller memories.
+You will notice that there are two files for each app.
+The first file is a compiled .lc file.
+It uses less memory and starts up faster.
+You want to use this one on radios with small memories.
+The second file is the .lua file with the full source code.
+It runs fine on radios with big memories.

 ## F3K score keeping